-"(2) The establishment of less stringent schedules or deadlines for compliance or reporting requirements for businesses.

-4 "(3) The consolidation or simplification of 5 compliance or reporting requirements for businesses.
+- "(2) The establishment of less stringent schedules or deadlines for compliance or reporting requirements for businesses. - "(3) The consolidation or simplification of compliance or reporting requirements for businesses.

-6 "(4) The establishment of performance standards for 7 businesses to replace design or operational standards required 8 in the rule.

-9 "(e) (f) The agency shall state in the business 10 impact analysis whether the proposed rule is proposed as a result of a requirement issued by a federal agency or 11 12 self-regulatory organization or an act of the Legislature to 13 administer a non-discretionary tax, license, fee, or penalty.
-If so, the agency shall submit information identifying the 14 15 specific requirement issued by the federal agency or self-regulatory organization or required by an act of the 16 17 Legislature.

-18 "(f) (g) A business impact analysis required to be 19 filed pursuant to this section shall be filed with the 20 Legislative Services Agency, Legal Division, at the same time 21 as the certified rule is filed and shall be available for 22 public inspection.

-23 "(g) (h) Each agency that files a business impact 24 analysis, at the time it is filed, shall place that statement 25 on its website in a location that is easily accessible by the 26 general public, or, if the agency does not have a website, on 27 a website operated or maintained by the executive branch.
+- "(4) The establishment of performance standards for businesses to replace design or operational standards required in the rule. - "(e) (f) The agency shall state in the business impact analysis whether the proposed rule is proposed as a result of a requirement issued by a federal agency or self-regulatory organization or an act of the Legislature to administer a non-discretionary tax, license, fee, or penalty.
+If so, the agency shall submit information identifying the specific requirement issued by the federal agency or self-regulatory organization or required by an act of the Legislature. - "(f) (q) A business impact analysis required to be filed pursuant to this section shall be filed with the Legislative Services Agency, Legal Division, at the same time as the certified rule is filed and shall be available for public inspection. - "(g) (h) Each agency that files a business impact analysis, at the time it is filed, shall place that statement on its website in a location that is easily accessible by the general public, or, if the agency does not have a website, on a website operated or maintained by the executive branch.

-1 "(h) (i) If the committee determines that an agency 2 or a division of an agency exists primarily to perform certification or licensing-related functions, the agency is 3 not required to comply with this section unless the committee 4 5 determines in writing that an agency's proposal has such a 6 negative impact on businesses that the filing of a business 7 impact analysis is warranted.
-Notwithstanding subsection (c) of Section 41-22-6, which provides that a rule is effective 45 8 9 days after notice that the agency filed the certified rule 10 with the Legislative Services Agency, Legal Division, is published in the Alabama Administrative Monthly, in any case 11 in which the committee determines that the filing of a 12 13 business impact analysis is warranted as provided in this section, the effective date of the rule shall be 45 additional 14 15 days after the effective date specified in subsection (c) of Section 41-22-6.
-In all other respects, the remainder of this 16 17 chapter shall continue to apply to the proposed rule.
+"(h) (i) If the committee determines that an agency or a division of an agency exists primarily to perform certification or licensing-related functions, the agency is not required to comply with this section unless the committee determines in writing that an agency's proposal has such a negative impact on businesses that the filing of a business impact analysis is warranted.
+Notwithstanding subsection (c) of Section 41-22-6, which provides that a rule is effective 45 days after notice that the agency filed the certified rule with the Legislative Services Agency, Legal Division, is published in the Alabama Administrative Monthly, in any case in which the committee determines that the filing of a business impact analysis is warranted as provided in this section, the effective date of the rule shall be 45 additional days after the effective date specified in subsection (c) of Section 41-22-6.
+In all other respects, the remainder of this chapter shall continue to apply to the proposed rule.

-18 "(i) (j) An agency or department shall fulfill any 19 request for license or permit within 28 (30) calendar days 20 after receiving the application or notify the applicant of the 21 reason for failure to issue the license or permit.
+"(i) (j) An agency or department shall fulfill any request for license or permit within 28 (30) calendar days after receiving the application or notify the applicant of the reason for failure to issue the license or permit.

-22 "(j) (k) An agency is not required to comply with 23 this section if the proposed rule is being adopted in order 24 for the agency to comply with membership requirements in a 25 multi-state or national membership organization.
+"(j) (k) An agency is not required to comply with this section if the proposed rule is being adopted in order for the agency to comply with membership requirements in a multi-state or national membership organization.

-- "(k) (1) This section shall not apply to the adoption of an emergency rule adopted pursuant to subsection (b) of Section 41-22-5. - 4
+" $\frac{(k)}{(1)}$ This section shall not apply to the adoption of an emergency rule adopted pursuant to subsection (b) of Section 41-22-5.

-5 "(a) Within five years of July 1, 2013, and every five years thereafter, each agency shall review all agency 6 7 rules existing on that date to determine whether the rules should be continued without change, or should be amended or 8 9 rescinded , and shall certify that the agency completed the 10 review to the Legislative Services Agency, Legal Division.
-The agency may indicate compliance with the requirements of this 11 12 section by filing a notice in the Alabama Administrative 13 Monthly certifying its compliance.
-If the head of the agency determines that completion of the review of existing rules is 14 15 not feasible by the established date, the agency shall publish 16 a statement certifying that determination.
+five years thereafter, each agency shall review all agency rules existing on that date to determine whether the rules should be continued without change, or should be amended or rescinded, and shall certify that the agency completed the review to the Legislative Services Agency, Legal Division.
+The agency may indicate compliance with the requirements of this section by filing a notice in the Alabama Administrative Monthly certifying its compliance.
+If the head of the agency determines that completion of the review of existing rules is not feasible by the established date, the agency shall publish a statement certifying that determination.